 UMHS students from Canada have the option to apply to both the NRMP and their own national match, CaRMS (Canadian Resident Matching Service, or the “Canadian Match.”)

 Similarities exist between the Canadian matching process and the NRMP, with different key components.
 CaRMS begins a little later in the summer, the interview season is shorter, results come out sooner, and programs expect applicants to include results from their National Board exams, specifically the NAC (National Assessment Collaboration) and MCCQE1 (Medical Council of Canada Qualifying Exam Step 1), issued by the Medical Council of Canada.
 The differences in their calendar allows for dual participation in the NRMP, should a given student not first match in Canada.

-U.S. requirements: Both U.S. citizens and Canadian students seeking U.S. residency must pass the USMLE Step 1 and USMLE Step 2 CK & CS, the UMHS 78-week clinical curriculum, and present their diploma and certification from the Educational Commission for Foreign Medical Graduates (ECFMG) to their program.
+U.S. requirements: Both U.S. citizens and Canadian students seeking U.S. residency must pass the USMLE Step 1 and USMLE Step 2 CK & CS (the CS was discontinued in January 2021 – For 2021 and 2022 graduates, students must go through ECFMG Pathways 3 or 6 – TBD for 2023 and after), the UMHS 78-week clinical curriculum, and present their diploma and certification from the Educational Commission for Foreign Medical Graduates (ECFMG) to their program.